murraygm/qse-mgoimagegrid/README.md

 ## Version 3 - for use in Qlik Sense 3 and later
-**Version 3.15 (MAR 2018) - Tested in Qlik Sense Server Feb 2018 release, Desktop April 2018 release.**
+**Version 3.15 (April 2018) - Tested in Qlik Sense Server Feb 2018 release, Desktop April 2018 release.**

 *LOCALS FILE PATH ISSUES*